How to Build Your Own Oscilloscope Probes

 Start by disassembling the pen.

-Keep the pen main body and large body tip, the two large translucent pieces at left.
+Keep the pen main body and large body tip, the two large translucent pieces in this design.

 Discard the remainder.